Teeth whitening can lighten the natural colour of your teeth and brighten your smile in-clinic or in the comfort of your own home.

 How long does Teeth Whitening last?

 It’s important to have realistic expectations of before and after whitening.
-Generally, immediately after whitening, the colour will fade very slightly.
+Generally, immediately after teeth whitening, the colour will fade very slightly.
 This may remain stable for approximately 2 years, sometimes longer.
 However, several factors such as your diet and habits (eg. smoking) can cause staining to occur again.
-Touch ups every 3-6 months are recommended to maintain your desired shade.
+We recommend patients to get touch-ups every 3-6 months to maintain your desired shade.